Contributing Gear Writer

 Progressive Performance Wing Foil Package (~$1,999)

-Pros: Solid combination of Cabrinha and Naish for a very good price
+Pros: Solid combination of Cabrinha, Starboard, and Naish for a very good price

 Cons: Not the latest designs

 When it comes to bang-for-buck value, this package delivers.
 We like the Cabrinha Mantis wing for its structural rigidity and stiff handles, design trends also found in newer wing models.
 The wing comes with a wrist leash and uses standard pump connections.
 The windowless canopy maximizes durability, which is great for beginners, but you will need to get in the habit of lifting the wing to look for traffic below you (a good habit to develop, windows or not).
-The Cabrinha Code board comes in a wide range of sizes (from 78 to 118L) with a nice-looking bamboo deck, and is a great beginner board with a wide outline and fairly flat bottom.
+The Starboard Take Off wing board comes in a wide range of sizes (from 30 to 130L) with a nice recessed deck, and is a great beginner board with a wide outline and fairly flat bottom.

-The Naish Jet HA foil is offered in five different sizes in this package, and you also have the choice of a carbon or aluminum mast.
-The Naish foil line has options that allow you to upgrade as you progress in skill rather than needing to shop for a new foil kit.
-Pay attention to the different foil shapes offered here – High Aspect (HA) or Medium Aspect (MA) – as well as the foil sizes to make sure you’re getting the right equipment for your weight and skill level, and don’t hesitate to consult the shop pros!
+There are two foils as options here, the Naish Jet 2450 or the Starboard E-Type 1700, both offered with an 85cm mast.
+Both the Naish and Starboard foil lines have options that allow you to upgrade as you progress in skill rather than needing to shop for a new foil kit.
+Pay attention to the different foil shapes offered here as well as the foil sizes to make sure you’re getting the right equipment for your weight and skill level, and don’t hesitate to consult the shop pros!

-The KT Drifter board comes in seven sizes, so you should be able to find your perfect fit, and features a lightweight and durable carbon construction.
-It was also a top pick in our Best Wing Foil Boards of 2024 review as an awesome all-rounder foil board that won’t hold you back as you progress.
-The North Sonar MA foil set is offered in only two large-ish sizes in this package (1850 or 2100 sq cm) with an aluminum mast.
-These choices are great for beginners and minimize decision-making anxiety, while the brand offers many other foil options that are compatible with the mast and fuselage that’s a part of this package to consider as your skills improve and you transition to intermediate gear.
+The KT Drifter board comes in three sizes, so you should be able to find your perfect fit, and features a lightweight and durable carbon construction.
+It was also a top pick in our Best Wing Foil Boards review as an awesome all-rounder foil board that won’t hold you back as you progress.
+The North Sonar MA foil set is offered in three large-ish sizes in this package (1850, 2100, or 2400 sq cm) with an aluminum mast.
+These choices are great for beginners and minimize decision-making anxiety, while the brand offers many other foil options that are compatible with the mast and fuselage in this package to upgrade with as your skills improve and you transition to intermediate gear.

-Pros: Armstrong’s new aluminum mast and fuselage reduces cost while working with the full Armstrong foil range for your gear evolution, complete Armstrong setup
+Pros: Armstrong’s new aluminum mast and fuselage reduce cost while working with the full Armstrong foil range for your gear evolution, complete Armstrong setup

-Cons: Older wing design with soft handles, Armstrong mast placement is more forward than other brands so works best with Armstrong boards
+Cons: Older wing design with soft handles, Armstrong mast placement is more forward than other brands, so it works best with Armstrong boards

-This package has a state-of-the art beginner foil recently released by Armstrong, and is combined with an Armstrong board and wing to guarantee compatibility.
-The new aluminum mast and fuselage of the Alloy foil system in this package dramatically reduces cost compared to the all carbon and titanium A+ system, while retaining touches like titanium hardware to minimize corrosion risk.
+This package has a state-of-the-art beginner foil (the S1 series) recently released by Armstrong, and is combined with an Armstrong board and wing to guarantee compatibility.
+The new aluminum mast and fuselage of the Alloy foil system in this package dramatically reduce cost compared to the all-carbon and titanium A+ system, while retaining touches like titanium hardware to minimize corrosion risk.
 Armstrong front wings and tails work with either the carbon or aluminum systems as you upgrade.

 According to Matt at REAL Watersports, they’ve seen “dramatic learning improvements from our lesson center with this foil system… It’s a foil that you won’t grow out of for like a few years, until you’re ripping.”

 If you are interested in a more premium Armstrong package with their latest models, check out the Armstrong Premium Carbon CF Wing Foil Package in our intermediate picks below, but choose a beginner-sized board, foil, and wing.
-Selecting options like the 120L Wing FG board, CF2050 V2 foil with carbon mast and titanium fuselage, and 5.3 XPS wing gives a no-compromises beginner package for around $5000.
-Matt says the CF2050 V2 foil “has a lot less drag than any of the other big foils out there, so you can ride it to a higher level.”
+Selecting options like the 120L Wing FG board, the right size S1 foil for your weight (which comes with a carbon mast and titanium fuselage), and the 5.3 XPS wing gives a no-compromises beginner package for around $5,000.

 There’s no denying it – wing foiling is expensive.
 These packages take advantage of closeout deals to keep costs low, and may change as components sell out.
 If your budget is tight, be sure to read our buyer’s guide below to make sure you don’t make a frustrating mistake if you shop other deals or the used market.